-The Company uses interest rate swaps and cross-currency swaps to reduce its exposure to interest rate risk and foreign currency risk.
-The Company has designated the interest rate swaps as cash flow hedges and the cross-currency swaps as net investment hedges.
-The proceeds from these contracts are reflected as "Cash flows from operating activities" in the Consolidated Statement of Cash Flows.
+The net periodic payments from the interest rate swaps and cross-currency swaps, excluding the proceeds from the monetization of the cross-currency swaps discussed above, are reflected as "Cash flows from operating activities" in the Consolidated Statement of Cash Flows.
 Changes in the fair value of interest rate swaps are recorded in "Accumulated other comprehensive loss" and reclassified to "Interest expense, net" in the Consolidated Statements of Operations as the underlying hedged item affects earnings.
 Changes in the fair value of cross-currency swaps are recorded in "Foreign currency translation" in "Accumulated other comprehensive loss."
-These cross-currency swaps effectively convert the Company's term loans under the Credit Agreement, which are U.S. dollar denominated debt obligations, into fixed-rate euro-denominated debt through the expiration of the swaps.